 industry to make high octane gasolines.

-curve representing the components of the fuel.
+bell-shaped curve representing the components of the fuel.
 The most

-combustible materials are in the middle range and make up the majority of the
+combustible materials are in the middle range and make up the majority of

 ignition problems.
 The lighter components burn too fast causing